efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

 ## how to create timelapse videos with your robot
 Vigibot has the possibility to take photos regularly. the following script will regularly create a timelapse videos using the photos, the video can then be played directly from the Vigibot website.
+Note: if your camera has a motorized IR cut filter, only do step 5 and check if it clicks every minute when it's dark. this would wear out the motorized IR cut filter rather quickly. an option is to unplug the motorized IR cut filter connector on the camera module.

 1. login into your robot over ssh